ChrisGitmed/shell-scripts/README.md

 sh file-splitter.sh ~/path-to-file/extremely-large.csv 20000
 ```

-## node-runner.sh (in progress)
+## node-runner.sh
-Runs a Node.js script, and afterwards logs the total run-time as well as the peak memory pressure.
+Runs a Node.js script, and writes to a text file: logs from the script itself, the total run-time of the script, and the peak memory pressure of the script.
 #### Usage
 ```shell
 sh node-runner.sh ~/path-to-file/script.js scriptArgs